bladeacer/ObsiThemeRef/docs/credits/licenses/otr.md

 title: License - Obsidian Theme Reference
 ---

-The source code for this site is licensed and its source code is under the MIT License.
+This site and its corresponding source code are both licensed under the MIT License.

 ```md
 MIT License